jimmoffitt/rules-migrator/Article.md

 ### Introduction

-A new version of Gnip's real-time PowerTrack, version 2.0, is currently in Beta and will be generally available later in 2016.
+A new version of Gnip's real-time PowerTrack, version 2.0, is now available.
 Everyone using real-time PowerTrack version 1.0 will need to migrate their filtering rules over to version 2.0 in the near future.

 This process is pretty straightforward, although there are many details to consider.
 PowerTrack 2.0 is the new platform for new features and enhancements.
 Moving to 2.0 provides [new PowerTrack Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#NewOperators) for matching on Tweets of interest.
 For example, more URL metadata is available such as the web site HTML Titles and Descriptions.
 There are also new ways to fine-tune what media is linked to in Tweets.
 Are you only interested only in videos or photos?
 Now you can be more specific.
 Not to mention that you can now filter and match on emojis.